The Progress Economy

 But for progress Helpers, this positioning offers more than just a descriptive view of who performs the progress-making activities.
 It becomes a:

-- framework for innovation – revealing opportunities to close misalignments, shift your proposition’s position, uncover underserved Seeker positions, and understand whether and why these present meaningful opportunities.
+• framework for innovation – revealing opportunities to close misalignments, shift your proposition’s position, uncover underserved Seeker positions, and understand whether and why these present meaningful opportunities.

 How do seekers want to be helped: relieved or enabled?

-But not all Seekers want help in the same way.
-Some want to perform all the progress-making activities themselves.
-Others want someone else to perform them all.
-Many Seekers position themselves somewhere in between.
-This is where we uncover the relieving-enabling continuum.
+But not all Seekers want help from a proposition in the same way.
+Some want to achieve a sense of accomplishment, or to not be held-up, or…these Seekers want to perform the majority, or all, the progress-making activities themselves.
+Others want someone else to perform the majority, or all, the activities as they lack time, or fear injury/damage, etc. Many Seekers position themselves somewhere in between.

 Who performs the progress-making activities?